dennyzhang/maintain-it-blog/README.md

 ### How To Write<a id="sec-1-2-1" name="sec-1-2-1"></a>

+-   People are impatient

+You only have 3-5 seconds to convince people to keep reading

--   Visualize Your Audience And Use Case, And Talk To Them.
+-   Visualize Your Audience And Use Case, And "Talk" To Them.

 I talk to the audience/customers virtually.
 This would help to improve engaging people.

--   People are impatient

-You only have 3-5 seconds to convince people to keep reading

 -   Make the reading fluid.